Capacitor Selection in Power Factor Correction Systems

 A) Undercompensation - when the controller switches in the cap thinking the vlaue will be higher value, and therefore the operation is unstable.

-B) Overcompensation - when the controller switches the cap which it thinks will be lowe than it actually is, the result can cause damage to any equipment connected tot he supply via povervoltages.
+B) Overcompensation - when the controller switches the cap which it thinks will be lower than it actually is, the result can cause damage to any equipment connected tot he supply via povervoltages.

 5) What about 60Hz Operation?

-In case that s capacitor which is declared for frequency 60Hz can normally work at 50Hz but its power will be for 16.7% lower.
+In case that is a capacitor which is declared for frequency 60Hz, it can normally work at 50Hz but its power rating will be 16.7% lower.

 E.g. Capacitor 200kvar 7620V 60Hz will have at 7200V and 50Hz power of 166.7kvar (Q=2π*fn*Un*Un*C).